-Joe Pannunzio is in his second year at Alabama, joining the Crimson Tide coaching staff as director of football operations in February, 2011.
+Joe Pannunzio is in his third year on the Crimson Tide coaching staff serving as director of football operations.

-Pannunzio has nearly three decades of college football experience.
-He spent the previous five years at the University of Miami and was the head coach at Murray State the previous six seasons.
+Pannunzio has three decades of college football experience.
+Prior to joining the Crimson Tide, he spent five years at the University of Miami (2006-10) and was the head coach at Murray State the previous six seasons (2000-05).
 His primary role at Alabama is to oversee the administration and operation of the football program.

 During his tenure at Miami, Pannunzio coached the likes of Greg Olsen, a first-round NFL Draft pick of the Chicago Bears.
 He also tutored Jimmy Graham, a third-round pick of the New Orleans Saints, and Dedrick Epps, who was selected in the seventh round by the San Diego Chargers.

 While the head coach at Murray State from 2000-05, Pannunzio led the Racers to the 2002 Ohio Valley championship, joining Mike Gottfried, Frank Beamer and Houston Nutt as one of the four coaches to win a conference title at the school.
 Pannunzio also led Murray State to the 2002 NCAA Championship Subdivision playoffs.

 Prior to becoming a head coach for the Racers, Pannunzio spent five years working for Tommy Tuberville at Mississippi and Auburn.
 Before that, he served four years under Jim Wacker at TCU and Minnesota.

 Pannunzio coached for seven years at Mesa (Colo.)
 College, where the team appeared in the NAIA National Championship Game twice and led the nation in total offense and scoring once.
 His two stints at Mesa wrapped around two years at Kansas, where he worked under Gottfried.